sueddeutsche/editron/README.md

 property            | type          | description
 :-------------------|:--------------|:--------------------------------------------------------------------------
 collapsed           | Boolean?      | If defined, adds a collapsible-icon.
-If true, will hide properties per default addDelete           | Boolean?      | Adds an delete option for this object (added automatically on array-items)
+If true, will hide properties per default.
+Besides a `hidden` class, will add a class `collapsible` to the object-container addDelete           | Boolean?      | Adds an delete option for this object (added automatically on array-items)